 Things to know

-10% is usual.
+Tipping is relatively uncommon in Belarus, so rounding up the cheque or leaving 10% is acceptable.
 In some hotels in Minsk and other cities a 10 to 15% service charge is added to the bill.
 Porters expect a tip of US$1-2.

 • Beloveszhskaya Bitters (bitters made from over 100 different herbs which have an interesting flavour).

 • Kvas (a flavoursome drink made from malt, flour, sugar, mint and fruit).

 • Chai (black tea).